-Anthropologists manage and preserve cultural resources.
-In general, anthropology as a field of study breeds two types of occupations: anthropologists and archaeologists.
+In addition, anthropologists manage and preserve cultural resources.
+Anthropology breeds two types of occupations: anthropologists and archaeologists.

 How much do anthropologists earn?